Raúl González: International career

 Raúl began his Spain career at the youth level and represented the nation at the 1995 FIFA U-20 World Cup, scoring three goals from five matches.
 He was also part of the under-21 side that reached the final of the 1996 UEFA European Under-21 Championship, and even scored his side's temporary equaliser in the final, although he later missed his penalty in the resulting shoot-out, which was won by Italy.
 In total, he scored 17 goals at the various youth levels for Spain.

 With the senior team, Raúl went on for many years to score a national record 44 goals in 102 caps for Spain.
-However, David Villa later equaled Raúl's record in 2010 and surpassed it on 25 March 2011 in a UEFA Euro 2012 qualifier.
-Of his 44 international goals, Raúl scored 32 goals in competitive matches, six of which were in the finals of major tournaments and 12 from friendly matches.
+However, David Villa later equalled Raúl's record in 2010 and surpassed it on 25 March 2011 in a UEFA Euro 2012 qualifier.
+Of his 44 international goals, Raúl scored 32 goals in competitive matches, six of which were in the finals of major tournaments.
 He is regarded as one of his nation's greatest ever players.

 1998 FIFA World Cup

 On 9 October 1996, Raúl debuted for the Spanish senior squad against the Czech Republic, playing 90 minutes of a goalless 1998 FIFA World Cup qualification draw at the Letná Stadion in Prague.
-In his third match on 14 December against Yugoslavia at the Mestalla Stadium, he recorded his first international goal in a 2–0 qualifying victory.
+In his third match on 14 December against FR Yugoslavia at the Mestalla Stadium, he recorded his first international goal in a 2–0 qualifying victory.
 At the final tournament in France, Raúl featured in every match as Spain were eliminated from Group D. He scored in their opening match to put them 2–1 up in an eventual 2–3 loss to Nigeria in Nantes.

 UEFA Euro 2000

 On 27 March 1999, in a UEFA Euro 2000 qualifier, Raúl scored four goals in Spain's 9–0 rout of Austria.
 Four days later, he scored three goals in a 6–0 away win against San Marino during the same qualifying tournament.
 On 5 June, against the same opponents in Villarreal, he was again on target in a 9–0 rout.
 Raúl played every minute of Spain's Euro 2000 finals campaign in Belgium and the Netherlands.
 He scored the first goal in their 2–1 win over Slovenia at the Amsterdam Arena.
-Spain were knocked out in the quarter-finals by eventual champions France; Raúl missed a last minute penalty which would have taken the tie to extra-time.
+Spain were knocked out in the quarter-finals by eventual champions France; Raúl missed a last-minute penalty which would have taken the tie to extra-time.